hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/openai/popup.md

 5. **Selenium or Similar:** To fully test the HTML and the way Angular handles the UI (changing the displayed content), you need to use a browser automation tool like Selenium.
 You'll need Selenium to interact with the DOM, select elements, input data, and validate the results shown on the page.

 **Crucially:** The provided HTML is AngularJS, requiring additional steps and tools to interact with the AngularJS components.
-This example demonstrates basic testing of JavaScript functions; you will need a much more robust testing approach for a full-featured AngularJS application.
+This example demonStartes basic testing of JavaScript functions; you will need a much more robust testing approach for a full-featured AngularJS application.

 **How to Run the Tests:**